infobip/infobip-rtc-js-1.x-deprecated/README.md

 Infobip RTC SDK requires ES6.
 Also secure connection over HTTPS is required, except for localhost address.

 ### First-time setup
 In order to use Infobip RTC, you need to have Web and In-app Calls enabled on your account and that's it!
-You are ready to make web and in-app voice calls.
-Please contact your account manager to enable Web and In-app Voice.
+You are ready to make Web and In-app calls.
+To learn how to enable them see [the documentation](https://www.infobip.com/docs/voice-and-video/web-and-in-app-calls#set-up-web-and-in-app-calls).

 ### Getting SDK
 There are a few ways in which you can get our SDK.
 We publish it as an NPM package and as a standalone JS file hosted on a CDN.